Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Two-point correlation function for fixed threshold

 The mean number density $n$ is consequently the probability of forming collapsed objects over the range $\left[0, \sigma^2 \right]$

 where we introduced a new variable

 the formation threshold in units of the standard deviation.

 On the other hand, \cref{eq:proba_peeble} is equivalent to the joint probability of \cref{eq:P2}.
-Therefore, the excess probability over random of finding two PBHs within a volume of radius $r$ when ``cloud-in-cloud'' effects are taken into account reads
+Therefore, the excess probability of finding two PBHs within a volume of radius $r$ when ``cloud-in-cloud'' effects are taken into account reads as

 It is also the mathematical object which is relevant to compare with the correlation function $\xi_{\nu}(r)$ defined in Ref. \cite{Ali-Haimoud:2018dau}, which can be seen as the Press-Schechter equivalent of our $\xi_{\mathrm{PBH}}$.